Persecution of Jews during the Black Death: Background

 The official policy of the Church, which was reasoned in part because Jesus was Jewish, was to protect Jews.
 In practice, however, Jews were frequently the targets of Christian loathing.
 As the plague swept across Europe in the mid-14th century and annihilated nearly half the population, people had little scientific understanding of disease and were looking for an explanation.
-Unlike in Western Europe, Muscovite Russia did not have a Jewish population, and so as the Black Death swept into Russia, popular opinion sometimes blamed the Tatars instead.
+Unlike in Western Europe, Russia did not have a Jewish population, and so as the Black Death swept into Russia, popular opinion sometimes blamed the Tatars instead.

 Jews were frequently used as scapegoats and false accusations, which stated that they had caused the disease by deliberately poisoning wells, were circulated.
-That is likely because they were less affected than the other people since many Jews chose not to use the common wells which were located in towns and cities.
+A common misconception is that Jewish people were less affected than the other groups of people because of hygiene practices or avoidance of sewerage however, if there was a significant difference, it may instead be due to how many Jews chose not to use the common wells which were located in towns and cities.
 Additionally, Jews were sometimes coerced to confess to poisoning wells through torture.